Easy Wild Rice Stuffing

 • 1/4 cup minced herbs any combination of parsley, sage, rosemary, thyme, marjoram

-• 1/2 teaspoon salt or more to taste, depending on how salty your stock is.
+• 1/2 teaspoon salt or to taste, depending on how salty your stock is.

 Instructions

-• While the rice is cooking, heat the olive oil in a saute pan over medium-high heat.
-Add the leeks, apples, and celery.
-Saute for about 5 minutes or until lightly golden.
+• Finely chop the apple (peeled or unpeeled), leek, and celery.
+Heat the olive oil in a sauté pan over medium-high heat, then add the chopped apple and vegetables.
+Sauté for about 5 minutes or until lightly golden.

-• In a large mixing bowl, combine the cooked apples and vegetables with the bread cubes, pistachios, cranberries, and cooked rice.
+• In a large mixing bowl, combine the cooked rice with the apples and vegetables, pistachios, sunflower seeds, and cranberries.
 Toss everything well to combine.
 Add the poultry seasoning and fresh herbs.

 • Pour the stuffing into an 8×8 casserole dish.
-Cover lightly with foil, and bake the stuffing for about 20 minutes .
-Remove the foil for the last 10 minutes to allow the bread to get toasty.
+Cover lightly with foil, and bake the stuffing for about 30 minutes or until it's evenly hot.

 Notes